Explore Life in Split: Pros & Cons of Living on Croatia’s Dalmatian Coast

 What is Split like in winter?

-Is Split a good city for digital nomads?
+Is Split good for remote work?